my-devices/gateway/README.md

 ![Gateway Web User Interface - Device Added][browser3]

-The Gateway should now be visible in your [my-devices.net Dashboard](https://reflector.my-devices.net).
+The Gateway should now be visible in your [Remote Manager Dashboard](https://reflector.my-devices.net).

 You can now start adding other devices as well.